|House Connington of Griffin's Roost|

 A Feast for Crows

-Brienne of Tarth remembers the day she was presented to Ronnet Connington, who refused to marry her for being too ugly.
+Brienne remembers the day she was presented to Ronnet Connington, who refused to marry her for being too ugly.
 He gave her a rose, saying that that was all she was going to get from him.
 In a dream, Brienne chops off Ronnet's hand when he offers her the rose.

 A Dance with Dragons